-The company believes that the Commission's current No. 17 А. requirements for public disclosure run an unnecessary risk 18 of placing Tampa Electric at a disadvantage in its ability 19 to contract for fuel transportation services on the most 20 This disclosure can also affect prices 21 favorable terms. paid by Tampa Electric under existing contracts which 22 depend on or could benefit further from outside business 23 Purther, I believe to reduce costs to Tampa Electric.
-24 that public disclosure of coal prices paid (without 25 transportation costs) does not increase competition among suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
+The company believes that the Commission's current NO. A. 17 requirements for public disclosure run an unnecessary risk 18 of placing Tampa Electric at a disadvantage in its ability 19 to contract for fuel transportation services on the most 20 favorable terms.
+This disclosure can also affect prices 21 paid by Tampa Electric under existing contracts which 22 depend on or could benefit further from outside business 23 to reduce costs to Tampa Electric.
+Further, I believe 24 disclosure of coal prices paid that public 25 (without transportation costs) does not increase competition among suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
 If potential vendors of coal knew from public disclosure the prices being paid or paid in the past, I believe their tendency in bidding or reporting coal prices tend to center around known prices.
 In this way, the vendors know they can offer a price lower than the price that has been paid and exactly how much lower their price will be.
-If and past prices paid were not publicly the present available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to guote.
+If the present and past prices paid were not publicly available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to quote.